Skip to content

 Severe traumatic brain injury (TBI) is typically defined by an initial GCS score of ≤ 8.

-In Australia, admission rates for paediatric TBI is 91.1 per 100,000, with 34.7 per 100,000 resulting in a high threat to life (data collected 2000-2006)1.
-Remote-dwelling children are disproportionately represented amongst this group.
+In Australia, the admission rate for paediatric TBI is 91.1 per 100,000, with 34.7 per 100,000 resulting in a high threat to life (data collected 2000-2006).
+Remote-dwelling children are disproportionately represented in this group.

-Needless to say that ABC is always your first priority as this patient has a GCS of 5.
+ABC is always your first priority as this patient has a GCS of 5.

 The aim of hospital management of severe TBI is to limit secondary brain injury.

 The most frequent cause of death and disability after severe TBI is intracranial hypertension.
-Management of intracranial hypertension, in order to maintain adequate cerebral perfusion pressure, is central to neurocritical care of children after severe TBI.
+Management of intracranial hypertension in order to maintain adequate cerebral perfusion pressure is central to neurocritical care of children after severe TBI.

 Cerebral Perfusion Pressure (CPP) = Mean Arterial Pressure (MAP) – Intracranial Pressure (ICP)

-Neuroimaging
+Neuroimaging in TBI

 Early CT scan allows rapid detection of intracranial injury (up to 75% of severe TBI) and facilitates prompt neurosurgical intervention.